 • Users can draw on any frame in a video to point out where something is wrong.
 They can also add comments for even more detail, allowing in-depth communication where there was none before.

-• We implemented ASR (Automatic Speech Recognition) and then auto-tagged certain words throughout a project.
+• We implemented a front end for Smartvid's innovative ASR (Automatic Speech Recognition) technology which auto-tags certain words throughout a project.
 This led to massive speed gains in team communication.

 The way an app is organized can mean the difference between success and extreme frustration.
 With the Smartvid app we sweated the details of workflow to help users find and manage their videos easily.